inbo/tutorials/content/tutorials/r_inboveg/index.md

 --------------------

 These functions gives the basis information out of INBOVEG.
 If more precise information is needed 'dplyr' is the magic word.

-### Examples

-Still in progress
+In future more complex functions can be build to help the inboveg-users

 Closing the connection
 ======================